 Contact: Communications Director George Althoff, 608-261-4504

-Money Smart Week® Wisconsin is the highlight of April being national financial literacy awareness month, a joint effort by state and federal government agencies and private-sector organizations to raise awareness of the importance and value of financial literacy.
+MADISON – Communities across Wisconsin are preparing for a month-long focus on financial literacy.
+April is national financial literacy awareness month, a joint effort of state and federal government agencies and private-sector organizations to raise awareness of the importance and value of financial literacy.

-Dozens of communities have scheduled free events to teach consumers of all ages about personal finance during the week.
-Many of the events will be geared toward elementary school-age children.
-A list of scheduled events may be found at www.moneysmartweek.org (click on “Find an event or activity” on the right side of the page, then click on the abbreviation WI).
+Dozens of communities have scheduled free events to help educate consumers of all ages about personal financial topics during the week.
+Many of the events will be focused on teaching elementary school-age children about personal finance.
+A listing of scheduled events may be found at http://www.moneysmartweek.org (Click on “Consumers,” then click on the State of Wisconsin on the map).

 Initiatives being planned during April include:

-– Wisconsin Teach Children to Save Day on April 11, sponsored by the Wisconsin Bankers Association.
+* Wisconsin Teach Children to Save Day on April 24, sponsored by the Wisconsin Bankers’ Association,

-– Community Banking Month throughout April, sponsored by the Community Bankers of Wisconsin.
+* Community Banking Month, sponsored by Community Bankers of Wisconsin.